Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Lukla

 After breakfast, we will take an early flight.
-You can fly to Kathmandu or Manthali Airport, Ramechhap.
+You can fly to Kathmandu or Manthali Airport, Ramechhap (474 m).
 If you fly to Ramechhap, you will take a 5-hour drive back to Kathmandu.
-Upon reaching Kathmandu, our trek package will end.
+Upon reaching Kathmandu, we will drop you off at your hotel.
+This way, our trek package will come to an end.
 We hope you had a wonderful adventure with us.
 Have a safe flight home!

 Meals: